christianprescott/petlibro-mcp/README.md

 ```

 Then connect your client to the server at `http://your.host:3000/mcp`.
 At this
-time there is no authentication, but in some clients it may be necessary to
+time there is no further authentication, but in some clients it may be necessary
-select an `Authorization:` header with a fake value.
+to select an `Authorization:` header with a fake value.

 ## Development